Is your body ageing gracefully?

 I will tell you mine.
 I want to feel energetic as I get through the day — not tired, stressed or anxious.
 The body moves smoothly; the brain functions sharply.
 I can feel when things are off, and more often than not, I also know why that is so: a big heavy meal, needless late-night snacking, minimal movement.
 All that.

 But there is another big factor in my calculus, the one that’s less knowable: ageing well — long-term fitness.
 Which does NOT mean looking like a 20-year-old when I am 60.
-It’s about staying healthy in the later years and avoiding the fight with chronic illness, especially lifestyle diseases, linked with diet and exercise, the ones we can partially control.
+It’s about staying healthy in the later years as we age and avoiding the fight with chronic illness, especially lifestyle diseases, linked with diet and exercise, the ones we can partially control.

 As Bill Bryson wrote in ‘The Body: A Guide for Occupants’: